Fauzann79/Indonesia-National-Disaster-Intelligence-2020-2023-/README.md

 Some regions show high infrastructure damage despite relatively low disaster intensity.

-👉 This is not a disaster problem — it’s a policy/building quality problem.
+👉 Infrastructure damage is not fully explained by disaster intensity alone.

 **Impact:**
 This highlights the need to audit and enforce building codes, prioritize retrofitting over rebuilding, and reduce long-term recovery costs significantly.